Aaron Geramipoor

-Geramipoor averaged 19.5ppg, 9.5rpg, 4.2 apg, 1.8 bpg, 1.0 spg.

 In January 2020, it was announced that Geramipoor had signed for the Argentine side San Lorenzo de Almagro.

 A few weeks later, the team travelled to Tenerife for the Intercontinental Cup 2020, where the team also banked 3rd place.

-On March 18, 2022, he signed with the Taichung Wagor Suns of the T1 League.
-On September 9, Geramipoor re-signed with the Taichung Wagor Suns.
-On March 8, 2023, Taichung Suns cancelled the registration of Geramipoor's playership due to the injury.
+On 18 March 2022, Geramipoor signed with the Taichung Suns of the T1 League.
+On 9 September, he re-signed with the Taichung Suns.
+On 8 March 2023, Taichung Suns cancelled the registration of Geramipoor's playership due to an injury he sustained.

+On 10 August 2023, Geramipoor signed with the Kaohsiung Aquas of the T1 League.
+On 17 July 2024, Kaohsiung Aquas announced that Geramipoor left the team.